socieboy/forum/README.md

 "socieboy/forum" : "dev-master"
 ```

-2.- After install this package you ahve to set the service provider on your config/app.php file
+2.- After installing this package, you have to set the service provider on your config/app.php file
 ```
 'Socieboy\Forum\Providers\ForumServiceProvider',
 ```

-3.- Publish the forum config file on your config folder and publish the default template to your resources/assets/less/ folder, hit the fallow command.
+3.- Publish the forum config file on your config folder and publish the default template to your resources/assets/less/ folder, hit the follow command.
 ```
 php artisan vendor:publish
 ```